-AUSTIN, Texas — Hispanic Heritage Month which runs through Oct.
-15, and is a time to celebrate Hispanic Americans and their contributions to the community.
+AUSTIN, Texas — Hispanic Heritage Month, which runs through Oct.
+15, is a time to celebrate Hispanic Americans and their contributions to the community.

 Many of them rely on each other for child care, with one nonprofit reporting that 55% of Latino families depend on a parent or family member for help.

-To help Latinas care for young children, Go Austin/Vamos Austin (GAVA) is helping organize free CPR classes that teach them knowledge on how to save the lives of children.
+To help Latino families care for young children, Go Austin/Vamos Austin (GAVA) is helping organize free CPR classes that teach them knowledge on how to save children's lives.

 "A lot of people are afraid of leaving their kids in centers," Gisela Sance said.
 "A lot of times, there's a lack of communication or confidence and many times, they don't have the same culture that we have."